glebtv/lita-reminder/README.md

-    remind here in 10m to do some stuff remind username in 10m to do some stuff repeat 10 times 5s remind me cron * * * * * to say "one minute passed"
+    remind here in 10m to do some stuff remind username in 10m to do some stuff repeat 10 times 5s remind me every 10m first at 2013-10-10 10:00 to do some stuff repeat 10 times 5s remind me at 10:00 to work
+    remind me cron * * * * * to say "one minute passed"

 ## License